Cluster Lashes vs Classic Lashes

 Due to their weight they can even cause the lashes to be permanently damaged leading to traction alopecia (permanent loss of natural eyelashes).
 This is as a result of the constant pulling from the cluster lashes and the shape and size of the base, which doesn't allow for isolation of the lashes, leading to stickies.

-With individual eyelash extensions, lash techs will map out exactly where they want each eyelash extension to go to ensure that they create a perfect and symmetrical look for their clients.
+With classic lashes lash techs will map out exactly where they want each eyelash extension to go to ensure that they create a perfect and symmetrical look for their clients.
 The individual lashes are designed at the perfect weight to be applied to eyelashes so that they do not cause any damage.

 They're even available in different thicknesses so that even clients with the shortest, finest lashes can be lashed safely!
 Due to where they are applied on the natural lash, they can shed with the natural lashes and after a few weeks it is time to revisit your lash tech for an infill.